aqeelrazagondal/lambda-ColdStart-analyzer/README.md

   - Enable provisioned concurrency for latency-sensitive paths
   - Reduce initialization work and lazy-load clients
   - Double-check VPC / subnet settings that can slow cold starts

+### 7. Run a Bundle Audit

+- Switch to the **Bundle Audit** tab inside the function detail page.
+- Upload the exact ZIP you deploy to Lambda; files are streamed to object storage, queued, and processed asynchronously.
+- Track upload status plus the latest score, total size, and dependency breakdown without leaving the page.
+- Review recommendations (e.g., “node_modules dominates size”) and top offenders to decide on layer splits or dependency pruning.

+### 8. Turn on Auto Refresh & Alerts

+- Ensure Redis is running (`docker compose up -d redis`) and set cron knobs (`METRICS_REFRESH_CRON`, `METRICS_REFRESH_TZ` and optional `METRICS_REFRESH_RANGE`).
+- The API will enqueue a daily job that refreshes metrics for every scheduled function/region.
+- Watch the **Alerts** panel on the function page or call `GET /functions/{id}/alerts` to review open warnings.
+- Tune thresholds via `ALERT_P90_THRESHOLD_MS` and `ALERT_COLD_RATIO` to match your latency budget.

+### 9. Customize Dashboards

+- Visit `/orgs/{orgId}/dashboard` to compose card-based dashboards for your team.
+- Add cards for P90 init, cold ratio, or bundle score, then drag data into executive status reports without leaving the web app.
+- Layouts are saved per-organization via the Dashboard API and can be shared with the rest of your team immediately.

+### 10. Toggle Dark Mode

+- Use the floating sun/moon button in the bottom-right corner to switch between light and dark themes.
+- Preferences are stored per-browser and synced with the OS color scheme on first load.

+### 11. View Organization Overview

+- Visit `/orgs/{orgId}` to see a comprehensive overview of your organization.
+- View key metrics: function count, bundle uploads, open alerts, connected AWS accounts.
+- Check the health score and top functions by performance.
+- Review recent activity feed and onboarding checklist.

+### 12. Search Across Resources

+- Use the search functionality to quickly find functions, dashboards, bundles, and alerts.
+- Search is available from the main navigation and supports partial name matching.

+### 13. Monitor Team Activity

+- View the activity feed at `/orgs/{orgId}/activity` to see recent team actions.
+- Track function scans, bundle uploads, dashboard changes, and more.

 ---